intrepidcs/obd-kill/hardware-and-software-setup.md

 ### CONNECT THE OBD-Kill PICO TO YOUR COMPUTER&#x20;

 * Connect the micro USB cable to your host computer.&#x20;
 * Connect the other end of the micro USB cable to the Pico while you press and hold the **BOOTSEL** button on the Pico.
+This will cause the Raspberry Pi Pico to enter bootloader mode and allow you to upload a new UF2 File.

 ![](.gitbook/assets/image11-1.png)